Open NowBusiness

 Who is eligible for the Back to Work Employer Incentive Payments?

-- Applicant must be an eligible employer and not a government entity, including local, State or Commonwealth governments, government owned corporations, or statutory bodies.
+- Employer must not be a government entity, including local, state or Commonwealth government, government owned corporations or statutory bodies

-- The job must be mainly located in an eligible Queensland region or local government area.
+- Job must be mainly located in an eligible Queensland local government area or region

-- The job must be ongoing paid full-time averaging at least 35 hours per week, or ongoing paid part-time averaging at least 20 hours per week.
+- Job must be ongoing paid full-time with at least 35 hours per week on average, or ongoing paid part-time with at least 20 hours per week on average

-- For a person with disability, the job may be between 8 and 20 hours per week where supported by a workplace assessment and approved benchmark.
+- For a person with disability, job may be between 8 and 20 hours per week where supported by a workplace assessment and approved benchmark

-- The job may also be a registered and eligible Queensland full-time or part-time apprenticeship.
+- Job may also be a registered and eligible Queensland full-time or part-time apprenticeship

-- Eligible employee must have been unemployed for the minimum required period before commencing employment.
+- Eligible employee must have been unemployed for the required minimum period before starting employment

-- At the time of the initial payment application, the employee must have been employed for at least 4 weeks but not more than 12 weeks.
+- At the time of the initial payment application, employee must have been employed for at least 4 weeks but not more than 12 weeks

-- Eligible employee must not currently be, and must not have been, a full-time student within 4 weeks before commencing employment.
+- Eligible employee must not be currently, and must not have been, a full-time student within 4 weeks before commencing employment

-- Eligible employee must not have displaced any existing workers.
+- Employment must not displace any existing workers

-- For Apprentice and Trainee Boost, the employee must meet employer support payment criteria, have been unemployed for at least 4 weeks, and be undertaking a registered eligible apprenticeship or traineeship.
+- Apprentice and Trainee Boost applicants must meet Employer Support Payment criteria, have been unemployed for at least 4 weeks, and be undertaking a registered and eligible apprenticeship or traineeship

-- For Youth Boost, the employee must meet employer support payment criteria, have been unemployed for at least 4 weeks, and be aged over 15 and under 25 years when employment commenced.
+- Youth Boost applicants must meet Employer Support Payment criteria, have been unemployed for at least 4 weeks, and be aged over 15 and under 25 when employment commenced

 4